Clients appreciate Michael's creative, timely and cost-effective solutions to complex construction and real estate litigation.

 Lead Counsel to Fortune 100 company in complex multi-party construction litigation concerning damages to a natural gas turbine generator in a power plant at a federal government facility.

-Lead Counsel to Fortune 100 company in dispute regarding the operation, maintenance and allegedly detective equipment at a renewable energy biosolids facility at a municipal waste-water treatment plant.
+Lead Counsel to Fortune 100 company in dispute regarding the operation, maintenance and allegedly defective equipment at a renewable energy biosolids facility at a municipal waste-water treatment plant.

 Counsel to NYSE data center REIT in dispute over project development with competing data center developer and in federal court action challenging a $340 million land acquisition.